 Biologic manufacturing subjects the formulation to different stresses and conditions that may compromise quality and stability.
 Recently, the requirement for the development of subcutaneous formulations for high dose drugs, such as monoclonal antibodies, at high protein concentrations has created additional challenges, including degradation.
 Read about the options provided by wearable technology offers new alternatives that were not previously possible due to historically binding parameters for formulators.

-The CFS 1500™ is a capsule filling and sealing machine and is a part of the Lonza Engine™ equipment portfolio, which was created to support bioavailability enhancement, encapsulation and early-phase clinical development technologies.
-To learn more about its capabilities and specifications, download the brochure.
+The Xcelodose® S is a powder micro-dosing system and is a part of the Lonza Engine™ equipment portfolio, which was created to support bioavailability enhancement, encapsulation and early-phase clinical development technologies.
+There are two models available – the Xcelodose® 120S (semi-automated), and the Xcelodose® 600S (automated).
+To learn more about the capabilities and specifications, download the brochure.

 The benefits of hot-melt extrusion (HME) - a leading approach based on mature process understanding,